jdinovo/video-poll-bot/README.md

 4.
     1. Run `npm install` to install dependencies

+        OR

-    2. Run `docker build video-bot .` to build the docker container
+    2. Run `docker build -t videobot .` to build the docker container

 5.
     1. Run `node .` to run the bot

+        OR

-    2. Run `docker start -d video-bot` to run the docker container
+    2. Run `docker run --restart=always -d videobot` to run the docker container